This post is also available in: Français

 The difference in tone between the lightest three pencils (2H, HB and 3B) is also quite noticeable.
 If I shade uniformly with all pencils, I can tell which pencil is which when the final tone is laid down.
 This is important because if I’m buying different grade pencils, I want to have a noticeable difference between their tonal range (otherwise it’s pointless in having the extra grades).

 One criticism I have for Caran d’Ache’s Grafwood pencils is that I don’t feel very much difference between the darker grades.
 Again, if I go from 3B to 9B then there is indeed a big difference.
 Yet if compare each of these darker pencils to their closest neighbour, the difference sometimes isn’t clear enough.

-For example, I find it almost impossible to tell the difference between the 7B and 9B pencil grade with these pencils.
+For example, I find it almost impossible to tell the difference between the 7B and 9B pencil grades with these pencils.
 I also find it difficult to tell the difference between 3B and 5B.
-Comparing 5B and 7B reveals a little bit more of a difference however.
+Comparing 5B and 7B reveals a little bit more of a difference though.